 Appropriate divorce decree or court order on the annulment of marriage (for separated/annulled/divorced applicant).
 If marriage in the Philippines is annulled, submit marriage certificate from PSA/NSO with annotation on the divorce/annulment of marriage

-7. Old/previous Philippine passport – in case of lost Philippine passport, present any proof of Philippine
+5. Old/previous Philippine passport – in case of lost Philippine passport, execute an Affidavit of Loss

 Certificate of Non-availability of Birth Record (if born before 1950) from the Local Civil Registrar or from NSO/PSA

 Marriage Certificate of parents

 Other proof of Philippine Citizenship: old voter’s ID, Transcript of Record / School Records, old IDs such as: SSS / GSIS / UMID / Drivers License

 F. REQUIREMENTS FOR INCLUSION OF DEPENDENT MINOR CHILD/CHILDREN (below 18 years old)

 in the parent/s' application